hallard/WeMos-TIC/README.md

-# Basic WeMos ESP8266 WeMos Teleinfo Shield
+# Basic WeMos ESP8266/ESP32 Teleinfo Shield (aka TIC)

-This shield is used to get French energy meter called Teleinfo data with an [WeMos][22] ESP8266.
+This shield is used to get French energy meter called Teleinfo data with an [WeMos D1][22] ESP8266 or MH et Live ESP32 Mini Kit.

 it has just few minimal features.

+**New in v1.1**

+- Default RX goes to GPIO13 on ESP8266 and GPIO23 on ESP32
+- Reduded WS2812 RGB Led size
+- Added visual LED on teleinfo receive signal
+- Reverted Signal 3V3 and GND on I2C connector now "standard" looks more like that

+**v1.0**

 - Teleinfo Reader interface
 - I2C Pullups placement